JanZaion/jan-zaion-web/src/mds/Chordprinter.md

 coverImage: '/images/chordprinter_cover.png'
 demo: 'https://janzaion.gumroad.com/l/chordprinter-demo'
 download: 'https://janzaion.gumroad.com/l/chordprinter'
-metaTitle: 'Chord Printer'
+metaTitle: 'Chordprinter'
-metaDescription: "Chord Printer is a Max for Live MIDI device for instant generation of chord progressions.
+metaDescription: "Chordprinter is a Max for Live MIDI device for instant generation of chord progressions.
 Get inspired or create a chord progression outright directly inside Ableton Live's clips."
 testimonials:
   - image: 'venjent.jpg'
     reference: '“I printed some chords and had a song minutes later...
 This thing is magical!
-Chord Printer is a simple yet hugely inspiring tool for songwriters of all styles.
+Chordprinter is a simple yet hugely inspiring tool for songwriters of all styles.
 Thank you for the Printer Jams!”'
     author: 'Venjent'
   - image: 'karpa.jpg'
-    reference: "“Since my knowledge of music theory isn't that strong, the Chord Printer plugin was a game-changer for me.
+    reference: "“Since my knowledge of music theory isn't that strong, the Chordprinter plugin was a game-changer for me.
 It simplifies chord creation, making music production much more accessible and enjoyable.”"
     author: 'Karpa'
   - image: 'balron.jpg'
     reference: '“Chordprinter is a great tool for musical brainstorming in Ableton Live.
 I especially enjoy its rapid workflow and educational value.
 It could be the second best thing after actually learning the music theory.”'